Algebraic-Dynamical Perturbation Theory of Large-$U$ Hubbard Models. Single Particle Spectrum of Antiferromagnetic Mott Insulating States: Introduction

 In this work, we develop a self-contained and analytic treatment of the HM in the large-\(U\) limit at half-filling.
 We first solve the atomic HM at a single site exactly.
 With the atomic limit solution, we perform a second-order dynamical and perturbative calculation of the ground state energy to show that the lattice ground state is antiferromagnetically ordered.
 Then we derive an analytic solution for single-particle GFs in such AFM Mott states of the HM on a square lattice with only nearest neighbor (nn) hopping.
 Finally, we study the physical properties through the single-particle GFs and compare with previous numerical studies and experimental observations.
+Our results successfully captures several key features of the AFM Mott insulating state, including the magnetic blueshift of the Mott gap and the high-energy waterfull-like band.
 Through such comparison, we demonstrate that our analytic theory provides an accurate and efficient description for the AFM Mott insulating states of the HM.